Career

 If you’ve ever felt like you were meant to be your own boss and run your own business from home, then freelancing may be the perfect career for you.
 After all, as an entrepreneur you are responsible for everything that goes on in your business.
 There is no one else to answer to, yet one else there to run things for you.

-This is an amazing feeling when you have finally broken free from the chains of a traditional 9-5 job but let’s face it; not many full-time employees have the self-confidence and patience to start their own business.
-Self-employment can be very challenging at times, especially if you suffer from social anxiety or tend to freeze up in high-pressure situations.
+This is an amazing feeling when you have finally broken free from the chains of traditional full-time employment but let’s face it; not many full-time employees have the self-confidence and patience to start their own business and become successful freelancers.
+Being a self-employed person can be very challenging at times.

-However, if this sounds like the perfect career for you then read on because freelancing can actually be a lot of fun too!
-With so much potential hidden away inside of you, here’s what you need to know about freelancing as an autistic person.
+But if you’re prepared to reap the rewards of success and this sounds like the perfect career for you then read on.
+Because freelancing can actually be a lot of fun too!
+With so much potential hidden away inside of you, here’s what you need to know about becoming an autistic freelancer.

 What Does Freelancing Involve?

-Freelancing is a form of self-employment where you work independently for clients on projects ranging from small tasks such as writing blog posts to large scale jobs such as designing websites.
+Freelancing is a form of self-employment where you work independently for clients on projects.
+These range from small taskser such as freelance writing blog posts to large scale jobs such as designing websites.
 You’ll usually get paid per project and will often be required to complete multiple projects before being considered successful.

 businessman freelance working in a coffee shop